green-fox-academy/bekobarna/README.md

 Welcome to my main repo at Green-Fox Academy.
 Hopefully everything is understandable and clear.
 If not, I  gladly accept any help with it :)

-My other repositories at Green-Fox re the following:
+My other repositories at Green-Fox are the following:

+1. First week